BasselFouad/EZC3D-TASK/ReadMe.md

 * Presents resulting fields to the user, to show highlights of the content in a human readable format and intuitive visualization

 _Bonus:_
+* Propose c3d_wrapper.cpp modification to avoid use of globabl variable dir.
 * Recompile EZC3D to actually implement the readC3d functionalitiy to return the "3D kinematics" contained in the example Vicon.c3d.